hankbao/libreboot/docs/install/x60tablet_unbrick.md

 ---
-title: ThinkPad X60 Tablet: Recovery guide
+title: "ThinkPad X60 Tablet: Recovery guide"
 ...

 This section documents how to recover from a bad flash that prevents